dnmfarrell/berrybrew/doc/Unit Testing.md

 ## Running the tests

+IMPORTANT: It is highly recommended to close all command line windows and open a new one before starting the testing, as changes to the `PATH` environment variables during development may break the testing routines.

 Execute one of the following batch calls to run all tests

 - Run them all _en masse_, with the standard perl-module test results (with a summary of the number of files and number of tests passing and failing)